FoundationDB/fdb-kubernetes-operator/docs/design/bin_pack_fault_domains.md

     // Default: false
     Enabled *bool
     // DesiredFaultDomains desfines the number of desired fault domain.
-    // Should be greater than 0 is fault domain distribution is enabled.
+    // Must be greater than 0 if fault domain distribution is enabled.
-    // Default: 0
+    // Default: 1
     DesiredFaultDomains *int
     // BinPack defines what processes should be bin packed to the fault domains.
     // Default: "Class"